Anthony Hopkins wins best actor Oscar for ‘The Father’

 Three decades after Anthony Hopkins' chilling portrayal of serial killer Hannibal Lecter earned a lead-actor Oscar, the role of a man fighting dementia brought him his second trophy.

+‘At 83 years of age I did not expect to get this award, I really didn’t," Hopkins said.

+It is Hopkins' first Oscar since he was victorious for playing Hannibal Lecter.

-Despite his pedigree, Hopkins was a surprise winner in the top acting category.
+Despite his pedigree, Hopkins was a surprise as the winner of the Academy Award for best actor for his work on “The Father.”

-The late Chadwick Boseman was widely expected to win the honor, which in a very rare move by the film academy was the last to be handed out this year instead of the usual ceremony-capping best picture.
+The late Chadwick Boseman had been expected to win the award, which, in a very rare move from the academy, was the last to be handed out this year instead of best picture.

+In his message, Hopkins paid tribute to Boseman, who he said was “taken from us far too early.”

 Boseman was nominated for “Ma Rainey's Black Bottom,” his final film before cancer claimed his life last August at age 43.
 The “Black Panther" star had been diagnosed with the disease four years earlier and kept it private as he continued working.